fg-research/website/docs/_sources/blog/product/posts/cfc-tsf-equity-forecasting.rst.txt

 The model uses as input the previous 30-day returns of the S&P 500 as well as the past values of the following volatility indicators:

-* *RVOL*: The realized volatility of the S&P 500, calculated as the 30-day rolling sample standard deviation of the S&P 500 daily log returns.
+* *RVOL*: The realized volatility of the S&P 500, which is calculated as the 30-day rolling sample standard deviation of the S&P 500 daily log returns.

-* *VIX*: The `VIX index <https://www.cboe.com/us/indices/dashboard/vix/>`__ measures the 30-day implied volatility of S&P 500 options.
+* *VIX*: The `VIX index <https://www.cboe.com/us/indices/dashboard/vix/>`__, which measures the 30-day implied volatility of S&P 500 options.

-* *VVIX*: The `VVIX index <https://www.cboe.com/us/indices/dashboard/vvix/>`__ reflects the 30-day expected volatility of the VIX.
+* *VVIX*: The `VVIX index <https://www.cboe.com/us/indices/dashboard/vvix/>`__, which reflects the 30-day expected volatility of the VIX.

-* *VXN*: The `VXN index <https://www.cboe.com/us/indices/dashboard/vxn/>`__ measures the 30-day implied volatility of NASDAQ 100 options.
+* *VXN*: The `VXN index <https://www.cboe.com/us/indices/dashboard/vxn/>`__, which measures the 30-day implied volatility of NASDAQ 100 options.

-* *GVZ*: The `GVZ index <https://www.cboe.com/us/indices/dashboard/gvz/>`__ measures the 30-day implied volatility of GLD options.
+* *GVZ*: The `GVZ index <https://www.cboe.com/us/indices/dashboard/gvz/>`__, which measures the 30-day implied volatility of GLD options.

-* *OVX*: The `OVX index <https://www.cboe.com/us/indices/dashboard/ovx/>`__ measures the 30-day implied volatility of USO options.
+* *OVX*: The `OVX index <https://www.cboe.com/us/indices/dashboard/ovx/>`__, which measures the 30-day implied volatility of USO options.

-*RVOL* is a backward-looking indicator, as it measures the volatility over the past 30 days, while *VIX*, *VVIX*, *VXN*, *GVZ*, and *OVX* are forward-looking indicators, as they reflect the market's expectation of what the volatility will be over the next 30 days.
+*RVOL* is a backward-looking indicator, as it estimates the volatility over the past 30 days, while *VIX*, *VVIX*, *VXN*, *GVZ*, and *OVX* are forward-looking indicators, as they reflect the market's expectation of what the volatility will be over the next 30 days.